Tim-101/Anomaly-Detection-For-IoT-Devices/README.md

 3. K-means and GMM to cluster the IoT devices
 4. One Class SVM and Autoencoder to detect anomalies

-The model also works on this order.
+The model also works in this order.

 Overall, we managed to achieve roughly 99% accuracy accross all IoT clusters.
 Additionally, we found that it was possible to use the model to detect anomalies on out of sample IoT devices given certain conditions were satisfied.